Anurag-xo/Blog-web/README.md

 docker-compose up --build
 ```

-- Note: To run the docker container locally use the "docker-compose.yml.bak" file and rename it to "docker-compose.yml".
+- Note: To deploy the application locally use "docker-compose.yml.bak" file and rename it to "docker-compose.yml".

 This will start the Node.js application and a MongoDB instance.
 The application will be available at `http://localhost:5000`.

-### 6. Kubernetes Deployment
+### 2. **Kubernetes Deployment**

 To deploy the application to a Kubernetes cluster, use the provided Helm chart: